-Peter is leading the change to a new energy economy, in part thanks to his experience as Executive Director of Greenpeace.
-He also pioneered energy efficiency in Toronto in the 1990s, often working closely with the Carpenters’ Union.
+Peter is leading the change to a new energy economy, in part thanks to his experience as Executive Director of Greenpeace Canada.
+He also pioneered energy efficiency in Toronto in the 1990s, as a City Councillor, often working closely with the Carpenters’ Union.
 For years, Peter has broken down old barriers between unions and environmentalists.
 He brings people together around new ideas that create good jobs, cut emissions and help us catch up to new energy economies around the world.

-Before joining Greenpeace, and increasing its profile, Peter was a City Councillor.
-At city hall, he helped keep valuable services public and was ahead of his time in championing smoke-free restaurants and bars.
+At Toronto City Hall, he helped keep valuable services public and was ahead of his time in championing smoke-free restaurants and bars.

 He’s also worked in health care, organizing government relations for the Ontario Nurses Association; and early in life, took an active role in the organizing drive, by the Canadian Labour Congress, to unionize white-collar workers during the 1970’s.

 He has an adult son, Anton, and lives with his partner, Shawn Kerwin.
 She’s a professor and theatre designer.